-A Northern mockingbird, who appears to be checking out a ball-shaped terra-cotta object which is on the floor of my urban garden, is featured in the two images atop this entry.
+A Northern mockingbird, who appears to be checking out a ball-shaped terra-cotta object which is on the floor of my rooftop garden, is featured in the two images atop this entry.

 The object of this bird's interest is an upside down planter that is better suited as an outdoor sculpture than the planter it is supposed to be.
 This is because it is very difficult to plant flora inside of it.
 You might suspect this from seeing the next image, which was taken in 2011, and features creeping thyme attempting to thrive in the round container.

 In any event, to the mockingbird's right (or left in the first two photos) is a grape that has rolled off a saucer of grapes (which can be seen near to the container).

 An imaginative person, upon seeing the mocker staring at the terra-cotta object, might envision that the mocker thinks the round structure is a huge grape.
 Whatever this bird may or may not be thinking, remains private with him/her, for he/she has not revealed any thoughts on the matter.